rdagumampan/yuniql/README.md

 <img align="center" src="https://github.com/rdagumampan/yuniql/raw/master/assets/wiki-evodb-01.png" width="700">

+## Why yuniql?
+- **It's raw SQL.** Yuniql follows database-first approach to version your database.
+Versions are normal directories or folders.
+Scripts are series of plain old .sql files.
+No special tool or language required.
+- **It's .NET Core Native.** Released as a self-contained .NET Core 3.0 application.
+Yuniql doesn't require any dependencies or CLR installed on the developer machine or CI/CD server.
+For windows, `yuniql.exe` is ready-for-use on day 1.
+- **Bulk Import CSV.** Load up your master data and lookup tables from CSV files.
+A powerful feature when provisioning fresh developer databases or when taking large block of master data as part of a new version.
+- **DevOps Friendly.** Azure Pipeline Tasks available in the Market Place. `Use Yuniql` task acquires a specific version of the Yuniql. `Run Yuniql` task runs database migrations with Yuniql CLI using version acquired earlier.
+- **Cloud Ready.** Platform tested for Azure SQL Database.
+Plugins for Amazon RDS and Google Cloud SQL are lined up for development. ***
+- **Docker Support.** Each project is prepared for containerized execution using Yuniql base images.
+A dockerized database project is cheap way to run migration on any CI/CD platform.
+- **Cross-platform.** Works with Windows and major Linux distros.
+- **Open Source.** Released under Apache License version 2.0.
+Absolutely free for personal or commercial use.

+*** planned or being evaluated/developer/tested

 ## Working with CLI Commands
 Manage local db versions and run test migrations with your CLI tool.
 Developer guide available here https://github.com/rdagumampan/yuniql/wiki/Getting-started.